zio/zio/docs/contributing-to-zio-ecosystem-projects.md

 1. Write a manual CI job responsible for publishing the documentation package after each release of the library.
 2. Use the ZIO SBT CI plugin to generate the CI jobs automatically, including the job for publishing the documentation package.

 ## Writing Manual CI for Publishing Documentation

+### Releasing Documentation Package

 By adding the following CI job to the `.github/workflows/<workflow-name>.yaml` file, we can utilize the `sbt docs/publishToNpm` command provided by the ZIO SBT Website plugin to publish the documentation package to the npm registry: